mastheusum/ChatAPI/README.md

 Things you may want to cover:

 * Ruby version
-3.1.4p223
+    - 3.1.4p223

 * System dependencies
-SQLite
+    - SQLite

-* Configuration

 * Database creation
     - rails db:create

 * Database initialization
     - rails db:migrate

 * How to run the test suite